juren53/WHM/Creating an Internet Archive presence for the Weston Historical Museum.md

-Creating an Internet Archive presence for the Weston Historical Museum
+## Creating an Internet Archive presence for the Weston Historical Museum

 The museum's holdings are **a collection of collections**, and require some up-front planning.
-This helps ensure your **Internet Archive presence** is well-structured, searchable, and scalable.
-Here's a  roadmap to follow before contacting the Internet Archive or upload anything:
+This helps ensure the Museum's **Internet Archive presence** is well-structured, searchable, and scalable.
+Here's an approach to consider:

 ---